-There are many common misconceptions about EMV and how it affects kiosk manufacturers, ISOs, merchants and business managers/owners.
+There are many common misconceptions about achieving EMV and how it affects kiosk manufacturers, ISOs, and merchants.
 By the end of this you should have a good idea of what it takes for all of these groups to get their products past the “EMV capable” finish line.

-EMV hardware manufacturers and distributors have spent the last few years focused on educating ISV/ISOs and hardware integrators that EMV is not just a matter of buying a new piece of hardware.
-A true solution is dependent on a marriage of hardware and software; and as marriages go it also entails a commitment.
+EMV hardware manufacturers and distributors have spent the last several years focused on educating ISV/ISOs and hardware integrators that EMV is not just a matter of buying a new piece of hardware.
+Achieving EMV is dependent on a marriage of hardware and software, and as marriages go it also entails a commitment.

-EMV Level 2 means that the firmware on a device performs to EMV processing specifications.
+EMV Level 2 means that the firmware on a device performs to EMV specifications.

-EMV Level 3 is achieved when a developer marries a device, meeting the aforementioned Level 1 and 2 EMV specifications, with their software and commits to certifying it with a processor or processors and then the card brands.
-This fully developed and certified solution can be described as “EMV capable.”
+EMV Level 3 is achieved when a developer marries a device, meeting the aforementioned Level 1 and 2 EMV specifications, with their software and commits to certifying it with a processor and thereby the card brands.
+This fully developed and certified solution can be described as “EMV capable” or L3 certified.

-The cost and level of commitment varies greatly depending on the developer’s goals.
-A developer can choose to pursue a direct certification with a processor (fully integrated) or decide to use a payment gateway which has already made a commitment to certifying a piece of hardware with a processor(s) (semi-integrated).
+The cost and level of commitment vary greatly depending on the developer’s goals when achieving EMV.
+A developer can choose to pursue a direct certification with a processor (fully integrated) or decide to use a payment gateway that has already made a commitment to certifying a piece of hardware with a processor(s) (semi-integrated).

 Below are summaries one can use to compare the level of commitment, complexity, and cost between semi-integrated solutions and a fully-integrated solution.